Travel to Scandinavia.

 - Culture and life

-Before the trip, it’s worthwhile to calculate everything exactly: expenses for food, housing, transportation, etc. You need to build a route and find places for overnight stays, calculate the time between the points and the time that will be spent on sightseeing.
+Before the trip, it’s worth to calculate everything ahead of time: expenses for food, housing, transportation, etc. You need to build a route and find places for overnight stays, calculate the time between the points and the time that will be spent on sightseeing.
 It is definitely worth considering options for changing the route.
-Ferry crossings – in our case, we bought ferry tickets before crossing the first border, because there may not be any free places for arrival on the ferry.
+Ferry crossings – in our case, we bought ferry tickets before crossing the first border with Finland, because there may not be any tickets by the time you arrive on the ferry.

-In our family, it turned out that Nadia is involved in travel plans, but I am engaged in implementation.
-Nadia already pretty tired of endless calculations and maps, gets in the car, and here everything is ready.
-She does not need to take care of the road, fuel, money – just check the time and enjoy nature in the passenger window of the car – relax!
+In our family, it turned out that Nadya is involved in travel plans, but I am engaged in implementation.
+By the time the trip begins Nadya is pretty tired of endless calculations and maps, but she just gets in the car and everything is ready here.
+She does not need to take care of the road, fuel, money – just check the time and enjoy nature in the passenger window of the car and relax!
 Anyway, it’s impossible to completely relax.
-There are new worries begin: cooking and overnight.
+There are new worries take place: cooking and overnight.

-But this is another aspect of the problem, so, in general, it turns out you still get rest.
-Norway is really a very beautiful country and in this reality it is very easy to relax 🙂
+But this is another aspect of the problem So, in general, it turns out you still get rest.
+Norway is a very beautiful country and in this reality it is very easy to relax 🙂

 Maps.
-On this trip, we used Google maps, as they are most detailed in Europe.
-In the maps you can log in and make your own “Maps”.
+During this trip we used Google maps because they are most detailed in Europe.
+In Google maps you can use your account to save your own “Maps”.

 Points can be divided into layers and you can set the names for those layers.
 These maps will be visible on the mobile device with Google maps installed when logging in to the same account.
-But the Internet is needed – without the Internet, maps do not load and do not remain in working condition.
-For example, you connected -> loaded maps -> disconnected – it won’t work.
+But the Internet is needed – without connection to the internet, maps do not load and work.
+For example, you connect -> load maps -> disconnect – it won’t work.